Chernobyl Disaster Facts

 - Toxic waste clean-up and disposal of radioactive waste

 - Removing radioactive material from farmland and forests

 - Loss of power from the Chernobyl plant itself.
 Unit 4 was shut down.
 Reactors 1, 2, and 3 were restarted in October 1986.
 They produced power until December 2000.

-The 2011 Fukushima nuclear accident created as much economic damage as Chernobyl.
+The 2011 Fukushima nuclear accident, costing $210 billion did not create as much economic damage as Chernobyl.
 It forced Japan to close 11 of its 50 nuclear reactors.
-It reduced the country's electricity generation by 40 percent.
-It did not release as much radiation.
+It reduced the country's electricity generation by 40%.

 Chernobyl released much more radiation than the Three Mile Island nuclear accident.

 The Three Mile Island may have had a more significant economic impact than Chernobyl.